-D3. .
-Indicate terms for which transfers may enroll: ⊠ Fall ☐ Winter ☑ Spring □ Summer D4.
-Must a transfer ap plicant have a mir imum number of credits completed or else must apply as an entering freshman? □ Yes ⊠ No If yes, what is the minimum number of credits and the unit of measure? $\Rightarrow$
+D3.
+Indicate te erms for which transfers m ay enroll: ⊠ Fall ☐ Winter ⊠ Spring ☐ Summer D4. stude nsfer apı plicant have a min nimum number of credits completed or else must apply as an entering first -year ☐ Yes ⊠ No If yes, wha at is the minimum number of credits and the unit of measure?